sammce/fleeting.nvim/README.md

 ## Usage

-Refer to the table of command below:
+Refer to the table of commands below:

 | Command           | Effect                                                          |
 | ----------------- | --------------------------------------------------------------- |